-Unlike under the Solvency II provisions, according to the PCEA, goodwill is value at its cost adjusted in line with accumulated amortisation and any possible impairment.
+In accordance with Solvency II criteria, goodwill was valued at zero, in accordance with Article 12 of Delegated Regulation 2015/35 dated October 10, 2014.
+Unlike under the Solvency II regulation, according to the PCEA, goodwill is value at its cost adjusted in line with accumulated amortisation and any possible impairment.
 The above goodwill represents the excess amount paid during a business combination for the fair value of identifiable assets acquired and the liabilities and contingencies assumed.